Nikhil-Wani/Advanced-Web-Programming/README.md

 With PHP you are not limited to output HTML.
 You can output images, PDF files, and even Flash movies.
 You can also output any text, such as XHTML and XML.

-# Xml

-What is xml?

-1. Xml (eXtensible Markup Language) is a mark up language.
-2. XML is designed to store and transport data.
-3. Xml was released in late 90’s. it was created to provide an easy to use and store self describing data.
-4. XML became a W3C Recommendation on February 10, 1998.
-5. XML is not a replacement for HTML.
-6. XML is designed to be self-descriptive.
-7. XML is designed to carry data, not to display data.
-8. XML tags are not predefined.
-You must define your own tags.
-9. XML is platform independent and language independent.

-Note: Self-describing data is the data that describes both its content and structure.

-What is mark-up language?

-A mark up language is a modern system for highlight or underline a document.
-Students often underline or highlight a passage to revise easily, same in the sense of modern mark up language highlighting or underlining is replaced by tags.

-Why xml?

-Platform Independent and Language Independent: The main benefit of xml is that you can use it to take data from a program like Microsoft SQL, convert it into XML then share that XML with other programs and platforms.
-You can communicate between two platforms which are generally very difficult.
-The main thing which makes XML truly powerful is its international acceptance.
-Many corporation use XML interfaces for databases, programming, office application mobile phones and more.
-It is due to its platform independent feature.